fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-annotations-using-angularjs.md

 </div>
 ```

-The above chart has been rendered using the following steps:
+Render the above chart by following the steps mentioned below:

-1. Include the necessary libraries and components using `require`.
-For example, `angularjs-fusioncharts`, `fusioncharts`, etc.
+1. Include the necessary libraries (such as `fusioncharts` and `angularjs-fusioncharts`) and components using `require`.

 2. Add the chart and the theme as dependencies to the core.